-As a portrait photographer I intimately understand the relationship between body image and confidence.
+As a portrait photographer I intimately understand the relationship between body image and confidence, especially among women.
 So often I photograph ladies through my boudoir photography service who cannot believe they would ever look good in a photograph and to see that transformation when they are proved wrong is a huge boost both to me and to them.

 I was diagnosed with breast cancer in 2012 and went through a year's worth of major, painful, disfiguring but, perhaps, ultimately life saving surgery.
 My emotional wounds took much longer to heal than the physical ones and I was shocked at how the experience affected my body image, self-esteem and feelings of worthiness as a woman.
 I realised that if I felt this way about myself having been through breast cancer treatment, that there were undoubtedly other ladies feeling the same and I set about finding a way to help these ladies at a time when they are feeling most vulnerable, such as I was.

 A few brave ladies I’d met on breast cancer support networks agreed to step in front of my camera to see if I could help transform the way they saw themselves.The images we create together are not designed to ‘celebrate the scars’ but more to suggest that our scars do not define us; that through the power of sensitive portraiture we can see beyond our them and use the experience as part of the healing process.
 I was thrilled to have been awarded the 'Inspirational Woman' award at the Women Inspiring Women Awards for my breast cancer work and I really try to live up to everything the award stands for by making a real difference for these ladies.